Join the Texas Lyceum for their Optional Meeting: "Beyond Borders: Immigration & the Texas Economy" hosted in Mexico City, Mexico

 - Session 5: Bordernomics: The Past, Present, and Future of Texas-Mexico Commerce

 Mexico is Texas’s #1 trading partner, accounting for $281 billion in trade in 2024.
-Texas-Mexico trade accounts for 10.4% of Texas’s GDP, representing a greater share of GDP than any other US state.
-This significant percentage underscores the vital role Mexico plays in Texas's economy, highlighting the importance of cross-border trade in the state's economic landscape.
-Taking a deep dive into trade, from NAFTA to USMCA – what’s next for border prosperity?
+Texas-Mexico trade accounts for 10.4% of Texas’s GDP, representing a larger share of the state's GDP than any other US state.
+This significant percentage underscores the vital role Mexico plays in Texas's economy, highlighting the importance of cross-border trade in the state's economic landscape and taking a deep dive into trade, from NAFTA to USMCA – what’s next for border prosperity?

 - Moderator: Roberto Coronado, Federal Reserve Bank of Dallas, Lyceum Class of 2019